obrobrio2000/SafeExamPwner/README.md

 To restore your old VMX file, restore the backup you made before editing it (because you did, right?).
 To restore registry modifications made by the script, just reboot the VM.

 # Disclaimer
-I'm NOT responsible for what you'll do with this script or for any loss or damage caused by it.
+I'm NOT responsible for what you'll do with this script and for any loss or damage caused by it.
 Use at your own risk.
 This is for demonstration use only, does not encourage cheating during exams, and has never been tested or used for any illegal purpose.
 This script has been published only to make SEB developers aware of these flaws so that they can be fixed in future SEB updates.

 # Other purposes
 Actually this script can be used for basically any software that detects VMs by registry keys.
 This gives you a good level of VM undetectability, as you can see by these [Pafish](https://github.com/a0rtega/pafish) results: